 Most Missouri business licenses and permits need to be renewed periodically.
 It’s also important to consider any new requirements as your business grows and expands.
 Operating without proper Missouri business licenses and permits can result in fees or legal action depending on the extent of your non-compliance.

 Our license report service can help you determine what Missouri business licenses and permits you need to operate in your industry.
-Our partner, Business Licenses, LLC, uses your business location, industry, and activities to identify the local, state, and federal licensing requirements for your company, so you can remain compliant with minimal stress.
+Our partner, Avalara, uses your business location, industry, and activities to identify the local, state, and federal licensing requirements for your company, so you can remain compliant with minimal stress.
 We can also help you stay on top of state filing deadlines with our Worry-Free Compliance service.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Obtaining a Missouri business license isn’t the same as registering your business with the state.
 Registration is the act that officially forms the business entity and it’s mandatory for certain types of business entities.
 Before you seek a Missouri business license, you need to determine the type of business entity you want to form and submit the proper documents to the Missouri Secretary of State.
 Your type of business, industry, and location will determine what Missouri business licenses and permits are required for your business.

 Anyone who sells or leases goods commercially has to have a retailer tax license from the Department of Revenue.
 One exception is the Missouri cottage food law, which allows individuals to sell products directly to consumers.
 Among other limitations, these sellers are limited to baked goods, jams, jellies, and dried herbs, which is relatively limited compared to other states.
 There is no statewide cottage seller permit, but there may be local requirements.